mfindley/Mayfly_ContinuousTemperatureLogger/README.md

   * A hammer or mallet to drive the mounting pole into the ground at your chosen location.
 A block of wood is also useful so that the mounting pole does not get damaged when hammering.
   * You will also need the hammer or mallet to drive the rebar stake into the stream for your sensor mounting.
-  * Wire cutters, if you plan to trim the ties wraps after securing the sensor cable.
+  * Wire cutters or scissors, if you plan to trim the ties wraps after securing the sensor cable.
   * A saw for cutting the PVC pipe, if you choose to use it.
 For the example installation, a section of PVC (1" diameter) was cut to 6"-8".
 This slides over the rebar and sensor cable to protect it from debris that might run into it and snag the cable.
 Additional holes (1/8") were drilled into the PVC to allow securing it with tie wraps.

 Installation: